packtpavanr/.NET-Core-2.0-By-Example/README.md

 7. [SignalR Core Source Code](https://github.com/aspnet/SignalR)
 8. [ASP.NET Home Repository](https://github.com/aspnet) - Keep exploring, keep learning.

-Though the demo apps should work in all modern browser, we only checked them against Chrome, so in case you are finding issues in other browsers, please try using Chrome browser to checkout the demos.
+Though the demo apps should work in all modern browsers, we only checked them against Chrome, so in case you face any issues in other browsers, please try using Chrome browser for demos.
-For any issues, questions or suggestions, please contact [Rishabh Verma](mailto:rishabhv@live.com) or [Neha Shrivastava](mailto:shrivastavaneha18@gmail.com)
+For any issues, questions, suggestions or constructive feedback, please contact [Rishabh Verma](mailto:rishabhv@live.com) or [Neha Shrivastava](mailto:shrivastavaneha18@gmail.com)